gplv2/multi-monitors-bar_fapv2/README.md

 ## License

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Credits
 This repo structure and base is copied from spin83